-Queenstown Lakes District Council (QLDC) is set to receive state-of-the-art road-weather data for the Crown Range Road this winter following the signing of a five-year decision-support contract with MetService.
+Queenstown Lakes District Council (QLDC) is receiving state-of-the-art road-weather data for the Crown Range Road following the signing of a five-year decision-support contract with MetService.

-The new contract provides for the installation of an automated weather station, a high-resolution road/sky camera, embedded road sensors and road-weather forecasting from MetService.
+The new contract provided for the installation of an automated weather station, a high-resolution road/sky camera, embedded road sensors and road-weather forecasting from MetService.

 The Crown Range Road